-Join Drew Boyd for an in-depth discussion in this video Understanding sales compensation, part of Sales Management Fundamentals.
+Join Drew Boyd for an in-depth discussion in this video Understanding sales compensation, part of Sales Management Foundations.

 - A sales manager does four things.
 Define the sales task.
 Define the structure.
 Create competency and measure results.
 But hey, what about paying the sales team?
 Isn't that important?
 It certainly is.
 Your sales rep compensation program touches all four major roles of the sales manager.
 Let's explore it in more detail.
 Managers have a variety of sales compensation schemes to use.
 The key is to select one that is market competitive, and that drives the right behaviors in your sales reps.